insight-creative/Insight-Creative-2021/content/blog/common-jamstack-myths/index.md

 ## Main benefits of Jamstack

 Jamstack’s unique web architecture provides many benefits that our clients have been able to take advantage of with their Jamstack sites.
-Of these benefits, those that I believe are most important are the faster performance, security, scalability and maintainability of Jamstack sites.
+Of these benefits, those that I believe are most important are the faster performance, security, scalability and maintenance of Jamstack sites.

 ### Faster performance

 Jamstack static sites serve site assets over a CDN (content delivery network) rather than having to communicate with a server every time data needs to be displayed.
 This means your site will take less time to load, increasing the performance of your entire site.
-Some inital results of one of our latest Jamstack development projects for [Law Firm of Conway, Olejniczak & Jerry S.C.](https://www.lcojlaw.com/) can be found below.
+Some inital results of one of our latest Jamstack development projects for the [Law Firm of Conway, Olejniczak & Jerry S.C.](https://www.lcojlaw.com/) can be found below.

 #### GTmetrix Report